nd-minh/music-app-data-warehouse/README.md

 # Data Warehouse for a Music Streaming App

+(Related projects: The design of a relational database and NoSQL database for this music app can be found in the projects [here](https://github.com/nd-minh/music-app-data-modeling))

 In this project, our aim is to design a data warehouse on AWS for a music streaming app.
 Our tasks are listed as follows:
 1. Extract two sources of data stored on Amazon S3: logs of user activities on the app and song metadata
 2. Stage the two data sources in Amazon Redshift